VeryGoodOpenSource/dart_frog/docs/docs/tutorials/jwt_authentication.md

 }
 ```

-What this middle does, is to add a Bearer token authentication checking to all requests coming
+What this middleware does, is to add a Bearer token authentication checking to all requests incoming
 into the routes of that namespace.

 The usage of `bearerAuthentication` middleware, which is provided by `dart_frog_auth` is quite simple.